elliotstokes/elliotstokes.github.io/_posts/2014-01-29-continuous-deployment-with-github-travis-and-heroku.md

 tags : [Travis, Heroku, Deployment, Node.js, GitHub, Web]
 ---

 For a project I am working on I really wanted to continuously deploy to heroku for testing.
-Continous deployment provides some real benefits when developing software, so I'm writing this up so incase somebody else wants to have a go.
+Continous deployment provides some real benefits when developing software, so I'm writing this up incase somebody else wants to have a go.
 This post assumes you already have a project setup in GitHub that you want to deploy.

 The setup is split up into two main steps.
 The build process (Travis) and the deployment process (Travis/Heroku).